 - 2. Accreditation Actions - a.
 Accreditation granted without recommendations for a specified interval and with a date for the next visit, calculated from the date of the previous site visit for which accreditation was most recently considered. - b.
 Accreditation granted with recommendations for a specified interval and with a date for the next visit, calculated from the date of the previous site visit for which accreditation was most recently considered.
 The recommendations are not binding on the program, but reflect suggestions for improvement.
 These recommendations may be addressed in subsequent accreditation reports. - c.
 Accreditation granted with specific criteria to be addressed in a Mandatory Progress Report and with date(s) for meeting the requirements where areas in the stated criteria are not fully met.
-The BOR will make a decision regarding the continuation of accreditation status after reviewing the progress report at its next meeting.
+The BOR will decide regarding the continuation of accreditation status after reviewing the progress report at its next meeting.

 A reasonable timetable is set for fully meeting the criteria and for submitting the required Mandatory Progress Report(s) to the BOR.
 The time period available for fully meeting the criteria starts on the day that the program is officially notified that it is has not fully met one or more criteria.
-If the full time program is less than one year in length, the program may have no more than 12 months to fully meet the criteria.
-If the full time program may have no more than 12 months to fully meet the the the full time program may have no more than 18 months to fully meet the criteria.
-If the full time program is at least two years in length, the program may have no more than 24 months to fully meet the criteria.
+If the full-time program is less than one year in length, the program may have no more than 12 months to fully meet the criteria.
+If the full-time program is more than one year but less than two years in length, the program may have no more than 18 months to fully meet the criteria.
+If the full-time program is at least two years in length, the program may have no more than 24 months to fully meet the criteria.